data-rocks-team/kafka-distributed-tracing/README.md

 Using the Brave(Java) instrumentation library for zipkin: https://github.com/openzipkin/brave

-Zipkin tracing system saves data ino either ElasticSearch of Cassandra.
+Zipkin tracing system saves data into either ElasticSearch or Cassandra.

 ### Zipkin Configuration